Windows OS Hub

 • Linux

-Windows OS Hub / PowerShell / Read and Write Data to Excel File with PowerShell
+Windows OS Hub / PowerShell / Read and Write Excel (XLSX) Files with PowerShell

-Read and Write Data to Excel File with PowerShell
+Read and Write Excel (XLSX) Files with PowerShell

 Contents:

-• Exporting Active Directory User Info to Excel Spreadsheet using PowerShell
+• Export Active Directory User Information to Excel with PowerShell

-• WorkBook Layer – multiple workbooks (Excel files) may be open at the same time;
+• WorkBook Layer – multiple workbooks (Excel files) can be opened at the same time;

-• WorkSheet Layer – each XLSX file can contain several sheets;
+• WorkSheet Layer – each XLSX file can contain several worksheets;

-• Range Layer – here you can access data in the specific cell or cell range.
+• Range Layer – allows you to read data in a specific cell or range of cells.excel object model

-Let’s take a look at a simple example of how to use PowerShell to access data in an Excel file containing a list of employees.
+Let’s look at a simple example of how to access data in an Excel file that contains a list of employees using PowerShell.

 how to access a sample excel file with user info from powershell